 - Adobe Photoshop – The industry standard, everyone knows about this software program.
 Adobe also produces the excellent Lightroom.
 For digital blending though, Photoshop is the more useful option.

 - Nik EFEX – This is a suite of programs with a number of really good filters.
 You can use these to make your photos look even more impressive.
-There are packages for colour, black and white, and noise reduction within this set of programs.
+There are packages for color, black and white, and noise reduction within this set of programs.

 This is the most useful post processing technique you can learn as an architecture photographer.
 It’s similar to HDR.